-Indeed, the maximum reward in the proxy's dataset is 10, with only 233 examples above 8.
-In our best run, we find 2339 unique molecules during training with a score above 8, 39 of which are in the dataset.
+The maximum reward in the proxy's dataset is 10, with only 233 examples above 8.
+In our best run, we find 2339 unique molecules during training with a score above 8, only 39 of which are in the dataset.
 We compute the average pairwise Tanimoto similarity for the top 1000 samples: GFlowNet has a mean of $0.44\pm 0.01$, PPO, $0.62\pm0.03$, and MARS, $0.59\pm 0.02$ (mean and std over 3 runs).
 As expected, our MCMC baseline (MARS) and RL baseline (PPO) find less diverse candidates.
 We also find that GFlowNet discovers \textbf{many} more modes ($>\!1500$ with $R\!>\!8$ vs $<\!100$ for MARS).
 This is shown in Fig. \ref{fig:mol-modes-scaff} where we consider a mode to be a Bemis-Murcko scaffold~\citep{bemis1996properties}, counted for molecules above a certain reward threshold.
 We provide additional insights into how GFlowNet matches the rewards in Appendix \ref{app:flownet-more-results}.